the-turing-way/the-turing-way/ISSUE_TEMPLATE.md

 __Update__

 ## Labels
 Not everyone will have contributing rights to add labels.
-Thus someone from the core project team will choose the appropriate label(s) from our existing label list to ensure that your issue is properly categorized and will be addressed by a suitable team member.
+Thus someone from the core project team will choose the appropriate label(s) from our existing label list to ensure that your issue is properly categorized.